M1895 Lee Navy: Naval and Marine service use

+Early service

 The M1895 Lee was carried aboard Navy ships for use by naval armed guards (bluejackets) and landing parties, and was the standard service rifle for enlisted Marines, both seaborne and guard forces.
 Fifty-four USN Lee rifles were recovered from the USS Maine, which was sunk in Havana harbor in 1898.
 These were eventually sold to Bannerman's, a military surplus dealer.
 Surviving examples seen of the confirmed Maine rifles have pitted receivers, which would be logical considering the salt water immersion in Havana Harbor.

 After the outbreak of the Spanish–American War, the M1895 was issued to the 650 marines of the First Marine Battalion (Reinforced) aboard the naval transport USS Panther, commanded by Lieutenant-Colonel Robert W. Huntington, including a Colt M1895 machine gun detachment.
 As far as is known, all Marine companies involved in the Cuba combat operations were equipped with the 6mm Lee rifle.

 In addition to service with the First Battalion, additional rifles were later distributed by navy quartermasters to elements of free Cuban forces revolting against the Spanish government.
 The Marine assault force had only just been issued their Lee rifles, and enlisted men aboard the Panther were hurriedly given lectures on operating and field-stripping their newly issued rifles aboard ship, along with ten 6mm rounds each to fire for familiarization purposes.
 During a four-day call at Hampton Roads, Virginia, and later during a two-week stopover at Key West, Florida Lt.
 Col. Huntington ensured that all enlisted Marines aboard the USS Panther underwent target practice on the beaches with the Lee rifle, as well as marksmanship training and small-unit battle drills.

 This last-minute opportunity for target practice and training proved fortuitous, as Cuban guerrillas later handed Lee rifles had some initial difficulty operating and using them, while Lt.
 Col. Huntington's Marines had no such problems.